Paterson

 “By that definition a lot of concert fans are religious and half the religions in this world are not religion.”

 “All right, all right, college.
-If you say so,” Lana said putting both hands in air.
+If you say so,” Lana said putting both hands and her vape in air.

 Pat laughed.
-“It is true what they said.
+“It is true what they say?
 Doctors are famously bad at Humanities.”

 She gave him a wry smile.
 “Well… I might be bad at doctoring too,” she said showing him the vape.